matplotlib/matplotlib/doc/users/faq/troubleshooting_faq.rst

 If unsuccessful with seeing the version, please attempt the following options as a potential solution.
 The Python file within the directory should either be deleted and recreated with a new name or edit the name of the Python file to a new name.
+This appears to be especially true if the file name is ``matplotlib.py`` within the working directory.

 An example would be to change ``matplotlib.py`` to the new file name of ``new_matplotlib.py`` and attempting to check the version once more.